Keynote Speakers

 Stem cells in the vocal folds (Saturday 7 June 2025, 09:30–10:00)

-Vlasta Lungova, RNDr, PhD, is a Scientist in the Department of Surgery, Division of Otolaryngology–Head and Neck Surgery, at University of Wisconsin–Madison, USA.
-Her journey in voice research began in collaboration with Prof. Dr. Jan Švec at Palacký University Olomouc, Czech Republic.
-In 2013, she moved to the United States to join the laboratory of Prof. Dr. Susan Thibeault at UW–Madison.
+Dr Vlasta Lungova is a Scientist in the Department of Surgery, Division of Otolaryngology–Head and Neck Surgery, at University of Wisconsin–Madison, USA.
+Her journey in voice research began in collaboration with Prof Dr Jan Švec at Palacký University Olomouc, Czech Republic.
+In 2013, she moved to the United States to join the laboratory of Prof Dr Susan Thibeault at UW–Madison.

 Recently, she co-received a five-year research grant from the National Institute on Deafness and Other Communication Disorders, USA, which emphasizes the role of vocal fold epithelial stem cells in maintaining epithelial homeostasis and investigates the mechanisms underlying the formation of vocal fold hyperplastic lesions.